 - 1. Unplug the ac adapter, if present, and remove the battery.

 - 2. Remove these additional assemblies:

 - Floppy drive or other plug-in module (see page 2-4).

 - Hard drive (see page 2-5).

-- Display assembly (see page 2-8).
+- Display assembly (see page 2-9).

-- Keyboard (see page 2-19).
+- Keyboard (see page 2-20).

-- Heatsink and top case (see page 2-20).
+- Heatsink and top case (see page 2-21).

-- 3. Remove the two screws from the front edge of the CPU module.
+- 3. If two screws are at the front corners of the CPU module, remove them.

-Remove and install the CPU module by holding it at the connector end (the right end).
-Otherwise, you could damage the connectors or damage pressure-sensitive components on the module.
-Install or replace the CPU module thermal pad and spacer if they are missing or damaged.

-4. Unplug the CPU module from the motherboard.
+- Remove and install the CPU module by holding it at the connector end (the right end).
+Do not pull or push on large components.
+Otherwise, you could damage the connectors or damage pressure-sensitive components on the module. - Install or replace the CPU module thermal pad and spacer if they are missing or damaged.
+Be sure to use the thermal kit that is compatible with the CPU module.
+Components may be damaged if compatible parts are not used.
+See the table starting on page 4-3. - 4.
+Unplug the CPU module from the motherboard.
 It is held by two connectors under the right end of the module.